Daniels out as Rangers president after 17 years leading club

 The Rangers went to the World Series in 2010 and 2011, then won AL West titles again in 2015 and 2016.
 They have since slipped into a rebuilding phase and the longest streak of consecutive losing seasons since moving to Texas a half-century ago.

-After splitting their first two games under interim manager Tony Beasley, they would have to win 29 of their last 46 games to avoid another losing season.
+After splitting their first two games under interim manager Tony Beasley, they would have to win 29 of their last 46 games to avoid their sixth losing record in a row.

 Texas lost 102 games last year, after going 22-38 during the shortened 2020 season.